-A wealth of data has made the convincing case that running in minimalist running shoes may reduce a multitude of impact forces by encouraging low-impact mechanics such as a forefoot strike, greater knee flexion and better toe splay.
-Now more research has found another way minimalist running shoes may reduce impact during running and that is by improving the natural abilities of the arch to act as a shock absorber via increased arch mobility and compression, which may also reduce costly mechanical work on the lower leg.
+A wealth of data has made the convincing case that running in minimalist running shoes reduces a multitude of impact forces by encouraging low-impact mechanics such as a forefoot strike, greater knee flexion and better toe splay.
+Now more research has found another way minimalist running shoes reduces impact during running and that is by improving the natural abilities of the arch to act as a shock absorber via increased arch mobility and compression, which also reduces costly mechanical work on the lower leg!

-A 2014 study in the Journal of Athletic Training found that increased arch mobility during running may help contribute to injury prevention because of its direct effect on minimizing impact and preventing forceful engagements of the lower leg, such as excessive tibia (shin) eversion (shin turns outward) and internal rotation excursion which are known musculoskeletal stressors linked to injuries such as shin splints and runner’s knee.
+A 2014 study in the Journal of Athletic Training found that increased arch mobility during running contributes to injury prevention because of its direct effect on minimizing impact and preventing forceful engagements of the lower leg, such as excessive tibia (shin) eversion (shin turns outward) and internal rotation excursion which are known musculoskeletal stressors linked to injuries such as shin splints and runner’s knee.